 My philosophy on Wind is not about what we see, rather, what we do NOT see.
 That is, cause and effect.

-At times we innocently say things that have an effect that is not only unseen but can also have a enormous effect on people around us.
-There are times we may not realise the greatness of what we have said, nor the impact, but like the wind, it blows and flows freely whenever and wherever and it can create an unexpected impact which is so far-reaching it is almost not even imaginable.
+At times we innocently say things with an effect not only unseen but cause an enormous effect on people around us. here are times we may not realise the greatness of what we have said, nor the impact, but like the wind, it blows and flows freely whenever and wherever and it can create an unexpected impact which is so far-reaching it is almost not even imaginable.

 Naturally, both the United States and Australian Governments worked in tandem on this project in the same way as they worked together on the Lunar Landing.

 As an important part of the decommissioning, the United States were to download all the data, including current and past recordings of communications stored in the on-board and Earth based computers.